andreassiegel/4ndrs.xyz/content/posts/macos-vpn-command-line-anyconnect.md

 EOF
 ```

+**Important Note:**
+Be aware that, when used in a script, this will print your password in clear text to the terminal.
+I found no way around this, in some way the passwort, etc. was always printed.
+So it is really recommended to eventually hide the output from the command by passing it on to `/dev/null`, which is, for sure, less than ideal.

 In order to make this work with some name like `myVPN` as before,
 we either need to add some hardcoded stuff to our script, or we add a configuration file similar to the `~/.ssh/config` for instance.